RedisGears/RedisGears/docs/docs/concepts/Sync_Async.md

 });
 ```

-The above function will simply return `test`, but will run on a background thread and will not block Redis (when running the function, Redis will be able to accept more commands from other clients).
+The simple function shown above will return the value 'test' and will execute on a background thread without blocking Redis.
+This allows Redis to continue accepting commands from other clients while the function is running.

-The Coroutine accept an optional client argument, this client is different then the client accepted by synchronous functions.
-The client does not allow to invoke Redis command, but instead the client allows to block Redis and enter an atomic section where the atomicity property is once again guaranteed.
-The following example shows how to invoke a simple `ping` command from within an async Coroutine:
+The Coroutine also accepts an optional client argument, which differs from the client used in synchronous functions.
+This client argument does not allow direct invocation of Redis commands.
+Instead, it provides the capability to block Redis and enter an atomic section where the atomicity property is once again guaranteed.
+Here's an example that demonstrates invoking a ping command from within an async Coroutine:

 ```js
 #!js api_version=1.0 name=lib